Rafid-Ben/rafid-ben.github.io/content/authors/admin/_index.md

   - Artificial Intelligence for Science

 education:
-  - area: PhD Candidate - Aerospace Engineering (with a double minor in Astronomy and Computer Science),
+  - area: PhD Candidate in Aerospace Engineering --with a double minor in Astronomy and Computer Science--,
     institution: Cornell University, USA.
     date_start: 2020
     date_end: 2025